NOTE: For historical information on the 2011 Ranked Voting Saint Paul election click here

 The Saint Paul School Board will continue to use the traditional voting method.
 The school board races will be located on the other side of the ballot.
-You may vote for up to four school board candidates.
+You may vote for up to three school board candidates.

 Frequently Asked Questions